Bringing memory to Boolean networks: a unifying framework: Comparing the different update modes

 \subsection{Hierarchy by reachability and trajectory for the different update modes}

 We are interested in comparing the collections of reachability pairs amongst the different update modes listed above.
 For any update mode $\mu \in \{ \Asynchronous, \History, \TrappingGraph, \MostPermissive, \Subcube, \Interval, \Cuttable \}$, we denote its collection of reachability pairs by $\mu^* = \{ ( x, y ) : x \to_\mu^* y \}$.
-Then $\nu$ weakly simulates $\mu$ if $\mu^* \subseteq \nu^*$ for all BNs.
-In Figure \ref{figure:hierarchy}, a strict containment $\mu^* \subset \nu^*$ means that the containment $\mu^* \subseteq \nu^*$ holds for all BNs and that there exists a BN where this containment is strict.
+Then $\nu$ \textbf{weakly simulates} $\mu$ if $\mu^* \subseteq \nu^*$ for all BNs.
+In Figure \ref{figure:hierarchy}, a strict containment $\mu^* \subsetneq \nu^*$ means that the containment $\mu^* \subseteq \nu^*$ holds for all BNs and that there exists a BN where this containment is strict.

-Our hierarchy by reachability is based on a hierarchy by trajectories.
-As such, we also give the full hierarchy of trajectories in Figure \ref{figure:hierarchy}.
-Again, a strict containment $\mu \subset \nu$ means that the containment $\mu \subseteq \nu$ holds for all BNs and that there exists a BN where this containment is strict.
+Our hierarchy by reachability is based on a hierarchy by trajectory.
+As such, we also give the full hierarchy of trajectory in Figure \ref{figure:hierarchy}.
+Again, a strict containment $\mu \subsetneq \nu$ means that the containment $\mu \subseteq \nu$ holds for all BNs and that there exists a BN where this containment is strict.
 Clearly, if $\mu \subseteq \nu$, then $\mu^* \subseteq \nu^*$.

 \begin{theorem} The hierarchy by reachability and trajectory for the update modes listed in Section \ref{section:update_modes} is given in Figure \ref{figure:hierarchy}. \end{theorem}